Panania

 Panania was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Panania's cultural diversity is notable, with 31.9% of its population born overseas and 39.7% speaking a language other than English at home.
-Christianity is the dominant religion in Panania, accounting for 60.4% of the population.
-Islam is present but lower than the Greater Sydney average, comprising 8.6%.
+Panania has a high level of cultural diversity, with 31.9% of its population born overseas and 39.7% speaking a language other than English at home.
+The dominant religion in Panania is Christianity, accounting for 60.4% of the population.
+Islam, however, is overrepresented compared to Greater Sydney, comprising 8.6% of Panania's population versus 6.8%.

 Frequently Asked Questions - Diversity